mgcrea/gulp-concat-util/README.md

 This plugin requires Gulp `^3.0.0`

 If you haven't used [Gulp](http://gulpjs.com/) before, be sure to check out the [Getting Started](https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md) guide, as it explains how to create a [Gulpfile](https://github.com/gulpjs/gulp/blob/master/docs/API.md) as well as install and use Gulp plugins.
-Once you're familiar with that process, you may install this plugin with this command:
+Once you're familiar with that , you may install this plugin with this command:

 ```shell
 npm install gulp-concat-util --save-dev